ocaml/dune/doc/melange.rst

 melange.emit
 ============

-The ``melange.emit`` stanza allows the user to generate JavaScript from Melange libraries and modules.
-It's similar to the OCaml :ref:`executable` stanza, but for Melange projects:
+The ``melange.emit`` stanza allows the user to produce JavaScript files from Melange libraries and entry-point modules.
+It's similar to the OCaml :ref:`executable` stanza, with the exception that there is no linking step.

 .. code:: dune